usnistgov/metaschema-xslt/support/xspec-dev/readme.md

 These should be either useful directly, or useful if copied and adjusted, i.e. as templates.

+Additionally, this project has new functionality for XSpec provided by an updated **XSpec Report HTML** transformation.

 ## Pipelines

+Pipelines are currently implemented using XProc 1.0 to be run under XML Calabash.

+XProc 3.0 is planned for a later date.

+### Scripts calling XProc

 XProc pipelines demonstrate running XSpec using the current distribution.

 In the XSpec distribution, the [Saxon XSLT Harness pipeline](../xspec/src/harnesses/saxon/saxon-xslt-harness.xproc) can be called directly to process a single XSpec.

+A [pipeline calling this XProc step](xspec-single-xspec2xslt.xpl) is provided here with some configuration, saving analysis and effort.

+However a new HTML report format is also offered here, with support for production of XSpec reports now in *multiple formats* - XML, HTML and plain text, and operating over XSpec resources (files) in batch as well as singly.

-But it is easier to use [the script provided](mvn-run-xspec-html.sh) to run [the XProc](xspec-single.xpl), with ports as follows:
+To use these, run or emulate the [the script provided](mvn-xproc-xspec-html.sh) to run [the XProc](xspec-single.xpl), with ports as follows:

 - (input) `xspec` - the XSpec file input
 - (output) `html-report` - an HTML report from evaluating the XSpec
-- (output) `summary` - an XML summary of the XSpec report
-- (output) `determination` - one line, showing findings

 For running XSpecs in batch, the [pipeline](xspec-batch.xpl) `xspec-batch.xpl`is offered.

 - (input) `batch` - a sequence of XSpec file inputs
 - (output) `xspec-results` - aggregated results from evaluating all XSpecs (XML)
-- (output) `summary` - an XML summary of the XSpec results
+- (output) `summary` - an XML summary of the aggregated XSpec results
+- (output) `html-report` - an HTML report (all XSpecs)
-- (output) `determination` - one line, showing findings
+- (output) `determination` - a shorter plain-text summary showing findings

-The `determination` port gives a single line of plain text with a determination of `SUCCESS` (when no failures are reported) or `FAILURE` (when any failures are reported).
+Along with notice of which tests are run, the `determination` port gives a line of plain text with a determination of `SUCCESS` (when no failures are reported) or `FAILURE` (when any failures are reported).

-either can be used as a step in a calling pipeline, which configures its sources and ports.

 An example is given in the `testing` directory at [testing/xspec-test-batch.xpl](testing/xspec-test-batch.xpl)`

-HTML results from evaluating a batch are not planned currently, but could easily added.
+### XProc alone

 These pipelines can be called directly (providing XSpecs on source ports `xspec` or `batch`), so to combine `1.xspec` and `2.xspec` into a single runtime where `xproc` calls the XProc processor: